 Thank you for visiting our Parish website.
 You are welcome to join us at any of the times listed for the celebration of the Mass.
 If you have questions, please contact us.
 We look forward to celebrating with you!

 In Christ’s Peace,

 Fr.
 John Klevence

 Have you or do you know someone who has expressed an interest in becoming Catholic or was not baptized as a child?
-St. Ann Parish offers the opportunity to come together in small group to learn more about the Catholic faith, to inquire about Church teachings and to share faith experiences.
-Your journey of faith through RCIA will prepare you to receive the sacraments of Baptism, Confirmation and the Eucharist.
-Sessions are beginning in September.
-For information, contact JoAnna Keller at 302-537-1015 or email at firstname.lastname@example.org
+St. Ann Parish offers the opportunity to come together in small group to learn more about the Catholic faith.
+Adults have the opportunity to inquire about Church teachings and experience how Catholic Christians live their faith.
+The Rite of Christian Initiation of Adults will prepare those who wish to receive the sacraments of Baptism, Confirmation and the Eucharist.
+If you’d like to learn more, click below:

+To speak to someone on the RCIA team, contact JoAnna Keller at 302-539-5443 or email at firstname.lastname@example.org.
 Separate sessions are offered for children over the age of 6 years.

 Additionally, if you know any inactive Catholics, please encourage them to call Molly Roach at 302-539-5443 and/or complete the questionnaire for inactive Catholics found on this website by clicking here.